-As Shah Rukh Khan’s daughter Suhana turns 18, here’s looking at how the proud parents talk about their little girl
+As Suhana turns 18, here’s how Shah Rukh Khan and Gauri talk about their little girl

-- Mika Singh on Sonam Kapoor’s reception: Salman Khan and Shah Rukh Khan took the whole atmosphere to another level

-- IPL 2018, KKR vs MI: KKR co-owner Shah Rukh Khan apologises for ‘lack of spirit’ in MI hiding

-Bollywood superstar Shah Rukh Khan’s daughter Suhana Khan has never failed to turn heads wherever and whenever she has made a public appearance.
+Bollywood superstar Shah Rukh Khan’s daughter has turned 18 today.
+Suhana Khan has never failed to turn heads wherever and whenever she has made a public appearance.
 She is often seen as a true personification of elegance and grace.
-Today, the actor’s daughter celebrates her 18th birthday.
-While she is a grown-up, Gauri and Shah Rukh have often expressed how they adore Suhana like their little girl.
+While she is a grown-up, Gauri and Shah Rukh have often expressed how much they adore Suhana.

 On Suhana’s birthday eve, Gauri shared a picture of Suhana on her Instagram.
 Along with the post, Gauri expressed the excitement of Suhana’s birthday party.
 She wrote, “Gearing up for a birthday bash.”